Certifying the activation of Bell nonlocality with finite data: Locality properties of the family of ideal states

 \section{Locality properties of the family of ideal states}

 We want to determine for which values of $0 \le \mu \le 1$, $0 \le q \le 1$ the state

-is local with respect to generalised measurements.
-Here $W_{\mu}$ is the Werner state~\cite{werner1989} only supported on a qubit subspace at Alice's side.
-Notice that the existence of a local-hidden state (LHS) model implies Bell-locality.
-We are going to reduce the construction of a local hidden state model for generalised measurements to that for dichotomic measurements, making use of the following lemma, first introduced in Ref.~\cite{quintino2015}. \begin{lemma}[\cite{quintino2015, tischler2018}] Suppose $\varrho_{AB} \in B(\mathbb{C}^{d_{A}} \otimes \mathbb{C}^{d_{B}})$ has a LHS model for dichotomic measurements.
+is Bell-local with respect to generalised measurements.
+Here $W_{\mu}$ is the Werner state \cite{werner1989} only supported on a qubit subspace at Alice's side.
+Notice that the existence of a local hidden state (LHS) model implies Bell locality.
+We are going to reduce the construction of an LHS model for generalised measurements to that for dichotomic measurements, making use of the following lemma, first introduced in Ref.~\cite{quintino2015}. \begin{lemma}[\cite{quintino2015, tischler2018}] Suppose $\varrho_{AB} \in B(\mathbb{C}^{d_{A}} \otimes \mathbb{C}^{d_{B}})$ has an LHS model for dichotomic measurements.
 Then the state

-with arbitrary state $\sigma_{A}$ has a LHS model for arbitrary measurements. \end{lemma}
+with arbitrary state $\sigma_{A}$ has an LHS model for arbitrary measurements. \end{lemma}

 Note that the proof of the Lemma in Ref.~\cite{tischler2018} remains valid even when $\varrho_{AB}$ is not positive semidefinite, as long as the conditional states on Bob's side remain positive.